Chengjing-314/ECE199_Fall21/README.md

 ## Fall 2021 ECE199
-This little project is for myself to test out some of the basic features of ompl and fcl in c++ enviroment.
+This little project is for myself to learn some of the basic features of ompl and fcl in c++ enviroment.
 ### Installation
 To run the code, please first install OMPL and FCL for c++ and matplotlib for python.
 ### Running
 Maze_Planning_NO_Reg does not re-register collision object after each iteration of search, while Maze_Planning will do it.
-The no reg version roughly doubles the amount of point tested with RRT*, generaly generats better path.
+The no reg version roughly doubles the amount of point tested with RRT*, generally generats better path.
 To change the starting and ending points, please change **start(space)** and **goal(space)**.

 **Note**: If you are compiling the code yourself, note that it might take 30sec to 1min to compile.